Congressman Hoyer's Office has three significant annual opportunities for student recognition:

 Art works entered in the contest may be up to 32 inches by 32 inches (including the frame) and may be up to 4 inches in depth.
 All entries must be original in concept, design and execution.
 The art work may be:

 - Paintings - including oil, acrylics, and watercolor

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers

 - Prints - including lithographs, silkscreen, and block prints

 - Computer Generated Art

-If you would like more information on the annual Congressional District Art Competition - including this year's deadlines - please contact Ms. Stefanie Carey Barone in the Waldorf District Office at 301-843-1577 or by email at: Stefanie.Carey@mail.house.gov.
+If you would like more information on the annual Congressional District Art Competition, please contact Ms. Stefanie Carey Barone in the Waldorf District Office at 301-843-1577 or by email at: Stefanie.Carey@mail.house.gov.